 What Galleries, Museums and Places to See in London are Free

-Art is so accessible in London
+Art is Very Accessible in London

 London can be an expensive place to visit.
 Hotels here have some of the highest room rates in the country, taxi fares are eye watering and your restaurant bill will normally be much more than you’re used to.
 That’s probably the same for all capital cities around the world.
 But what is different is the amount of art you can see for free in London - loads of it is on offer, some by famous artists and others by unknown talent.